Congress is on track to end the 30% solar tax credit in 2025. You can save around $9,000 by going solar now. Get quotes

 Georgia doesn't offer net metering, but some utility companies (including Georgia Power) offer a solar buyback program known as net billing.

 Under net billing, you’ll earn some cash credit toward your energy bill when you send excess electricity from your solar panels to the grid––but it's a lot less than what you actually pay for electricity.
-For Georgia Power customers, it’s about 6.8 cents per kWh.
+For Georgia Power customers, it’s expected to be about 3.7 cents per kWh.
 Some smaller utilities offer similar rates.

 A house with rooftop solar panels connected to the grid